-Brachioplasty is an elective surgical operation.
-Alternative forms of management consist of not treating the areas of loose skin and fatty deposits with surgery.
-Liposuction surgery may be a surgical alternative to brachioplasty if there is good skin tone and localized fatty deposits in an individual of normal weight.
-Diet and exercise regimens may be of benefit in the overall reduction of excess body fat.
+Alternative forms of management consist of not treating the areas of loose skin and fatty deposits.
+Liposuction may be a surgical alternative to abdominoplasty if there is good skin tone and localized abdominal fatty deposits in an individual of normal weight.
+Diet and exercise programs may be of benefit in the overall reduction of excess body fat and contour improvement.
 Risks and potential complications are also associated with alternative surgical forms of treatment.

-INHERENT RISKS OF BRACHIOPLASTY SURGERY
+INHERENT RISKS OF ABDOMINOPLASTY SURGERY

 Every surgical procedure involves a certain amount of risk and it is important that you understand these risks and the possible complications associated with them.
 In addition, every procedure has limitations.
 An individual's choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
-Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand all possible consequences of brachioplasty.
+Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand all possible consequences of abdominoplasty.

-SPECIFIC RISKS OF BRACHIOPLASTY SURGERY
+SPECIFIC RISKS OF ABDOMINOPLASTY SURGERY

-Change in Sensation:
+Change in Skin Sensation:

-It is common to experience diminished (or loss of) skin sensation in areas that have had surgery (upper arm, armpit).
-It is rare to experience permanent changes in sensation in the hands and forearms after brachioplasty, but it is possible.
-Diminished (or complete loss of) skin sensation may not totally resolve after brachioplasty.
-There is a small risk of motor nerve injury which may result in impairment of upper extremity/hand function.
+It is common to experience diminished (or loss of) skin sensation in areas that have had surgery.
+For most patients the changes in sensation improve with time.
+However, diminished (or loss of) skin sensation may not totally resolve after an abdominoplasty.